microsoft/mattersim/README.md

 ## Researcher and Developers
-MatterSim is currently in active development.
-If you have any specific research interests related to this model or encounter any issues, please don't hesitate to reach out to us.
+MatterSim is currently in active development and we welcome community engagement.
+If you have any specific research interests related to this model, wants to contribute your idea, or encounter any issues, please don't hesitate to reach out to us.